 Below we present the most current available Stanford transfer acceptance rate as well as historical data.

-In the fall of 2021, there were 3,265 transfer applicants and 55 individuals were accepted.
-This means that the Stanford transfer acceptance rate is 1.7%.
-If we break this down by gender the acceptance rates are as follows:
+For entry in the fall of 2022, there were 3,141 applicants who applied for transfer and 57 were accepted.
+This means that the Stanford transfer acceptance rate is 1.8%.
+If we break this down by gender, the acceptance rates are as follows:

-When trying to get the complete picture on how difficult it is to transfer into Stanford, it is important to also look at historical data.
-While many schools have wild fluctuations in transfer acceptance rate from year to year, you can see that Stanford’s have remained fairly stable in recent years.
+When trying to get the complete picture of how difficult it is to transfer into a given institution, it is important to look at historical data.
+While many schools have wild fluctuations in transfer acceptance rates from year to year, you can see that Stanford’s have remained fairly stable in recent years.
 The only year with a notably different rate was 2020.

 Stanford Transfer Deadline

 For all academic programs, the Stanford transfer deadline is March 15.

 There is also an optional Arts Portfolio that has a deadline of March 20.